-- Classes that meet 7 or 8 times in the 8-day cycle (e.g. most classes): 10 absences per semester - Classes that meet 9 or 10 times in the 8-day cycle (e.g. many science classes): 12 absences per semester - Classes that meet 3 or 4 times in the 8-day cycle (e.g. Public Speaking): 6 absences per semester
+- Classes that meet 5 times in the 7-day cycle (e.g. most classes): 10 absences per semester - Classes that meet 6-7 times in the 7-day cycle (e.g. many science classes): 12 absences per semester - Classes that meet 3-4 times in the 7-day cycle (e.g. Public Speaking): 6 absences per semester

-A student is considered absent from class if he or she misses more than 10 minutes of the class period.
+A student is considered absent from class if he/she/they miss more than 15 minutes of the class period.
 All absences from class will accrue toward the absence limit, with the following exceptions:

-- Absence due to attendance at a school-sponsored activity

-- Observance of a religious holiday

-- Suspension from school

-- Absence excused by a faculty member's pass

-- A pre-approved college visit with required paperwork
+- Absence due to attendance at a school-sponsored activity - Observance of a religious holiday - Suspension from school - Absence excused by an administrator, counselor, or nurse pass - A pre-approved college visit with required electronic paperwork

 Throughout the year, it is expected that students may occasionally miss class for such reasons as illness, a doctor's appointment that could not be scheduled after school, bereavement, a family member's graduation, etc. Such absences are understandable and allowable with a parent's permission.
 The absence limit reflects the need for such absences and should be sufficient in almost all cases.
-Parents and students should be mindful of this absence limit and use absences judiciously.
+Parents/guardians and students should be mindful of this absence limit and use absences judiciously.